mcasperson/SuseBuildpacks/introduction.md

 It is important to note that we do not need to have the Java Development Kit (JDK) or Maven installed for `pack` to build our source code.
 We also don't need to tell `pack` that we are trying to build Java code.
 The Heroku builder (or any other builder you may be using) conveniently takes care of all of this for us.

-The first time you run a build, all of the application dependencies are downloaded.
+The first time build build is run, all of the application dependencies are downloaded.
 And there are a lot!
 On my home internet connection, it took around 30 minutes to complete the downloads.
 Once these downloads complete, the application is compiled, and a Docker image called `myimage` is created.
 We can verify this by running the command:

 ```
 docker image ls --filter reference=myimage